The distance didn't close.

 Kenji didn't step back.

-were being learned.
+Reactions were being learned.

-The shadow completed it.
+The shadow completed the step.

 And touched the space.